arlonproj/arlon/README.md

 ## Cluster updates and upgrades

 The `arlon cluster update [flags]` command allows you to make changes to an existing cluster.
-The following properties can be modified.
+The clusterspec, profile, or both can change, provided that the following rules and guidelines are followed.

 ### Clusterspec